PeppyDays/learn-rust-with-tests/src/rust_fundamentals/maps.md

 }
 ```

-Our test should now fail with a much clearer error message.
+Our test should now fail with a clearer error message:

 ```bash
     thread 'specs_for_dictionary_search::sut_returns_not_found_error_if_key_does_not_exists' panicked at src/lib.rs:61:9: